Various conditions that should be considered in the differential diagnosis of delirium are listed in Table 4.

 (A) Drug-induced disorders in which delirium, or a state resembling it, is a component.

-(B) Acute neurologic disorders that may present with delirium
+(C) Acute neurologic disorders that may present with delirium

-(C) Other conditions that are also risk factors for the development of delirium
+(D) Other conditions that are also risk factors for the development of delirium

-(D) Psychiatric disorders
+(E) Psychiatric disorders

-(E) The intensive care unit syndrome, which is an altered emotional state, occurs in a highly stressful environment and may manifest itself as delirium.
+(F) The intensive care unit syndrome, which is an altered emotional state, occurs in a highly stressful environment and may manifest itself as delirium.

 Anticholinergics, together with a number of different drugs, may significantly contribute to the delirium onset, especially in elderly, demented persons (Gareri et al 2007).
 Side effects such as delirium, induced by anticholinergic drugs, are particularly severe in aging brain (Cancelli et al 2009).